WhatDanDoes/nami-offering-collector/README.md

 ## `tests/`

-These are the tests that include Metamask (I can't help but wonder if I should update [Dappeteer](https://github.com/decentraland/dappeteer) myself, because Synpress feels a bit clunky).
+These are the tests that include Nami (I can't help but wonder if I should update [Dappeteer](https://github.com/decentraland/dappeteer) myself, because Synpress feels a bit clunky).

 Start the local test chain: